 - facility to work place and back.
 Canteen facility is available in all major Centres/Units.
-Cost on transport and Canteen is generally exists at Sriharikota, Tiruvananthapuram, Bangalore and Ahmedabad for imparting education to the children of employees of ISRO.
+Cost on transport and Canteen is generally subsidised to some extent.
+Schools on the pattern of Kendriya Vidyalaya exists at Sriharikota, Tiruvananthapuram.
+Bangalore and Ahmedabad for imparting education to the children of employees of ISRO.
 Facilities such as children education allowance and reimbursement of tuition fees are also available.
 Facilities and benefits such as Leave Travel Concession and all other benefits enjoyed by Central Government employees are extended. - 12.4 Opportunities are provided for higher education for existing employees.
 Sponsorship for higher education and facilities for study leave are also available.